 As part of the pre-employment procedure, references and previous employers provided by applicants and/or reference sources will be checked.
 The applicant is checked though an inquiry into the Florida Comprehensive Case Information System computerized criminal and civil history files.
 All information solicited will be in accordance with federal guidelines and laws (EEOC, ADA, etc.).

-The Clerk will consider all applications for employment filed with the office, provided the application has been fully completed.
+The Clerk will consider all applications for employment filed with our office, provided the application has been fully completed to include: a computer skills assessment and notarized compliance affidavit on file.
 The application will be considered inactive after sixty (60) days.
 The Clerk may approve or disapprove applicants for employment taking into consideration the requirements of the position to be filled, the applicant and his or her qualifications, and the interests of the Clerk.

 The Clerk may reject an application which indicates that the applicant does not possess one or more of the requirements.
 A typing test will be required during the interviewing process.
 Applications may also be rejected for the following reasons: